cprice-ping/Profile-PF-CIAM/README.md

 * Replaces PingID with PingID SDK
  * Creates PID SDK Email Template for PF AuthN
  * Uses PID SDK in MFA Policy
-* Adds CIBA to the OIDC AS
- * Adds the PingID SDK CIBA Authenticator
 * [Planned] PA configuration (PA-Base \ PA-CIAM)

 It uses Postman to do an Admin API collection set to fully configure PF from a Ping Docker image.